Overview

 This vignette demonstrates how to use and combine multiple

-section of the gfwr
+(see the Authorization section of the

-README)
+gfwr README)

 For this vignette, we’ll also use some tidyverse

-packages for data wrangling and plotting, as well as sf
+packages for data wrangling and plotting, as well as sf for

-creating and manipulating spatial data and rnaturalearth
+creating and manipulating spatial data and rnaturalearth to

 add reference data to our maps.